 They still do.

-Except today, we sip it as an elixir and extol the healthy benefits, which can be numerous.
-Our immune system benefits, our hair, skin, nails love it and it is so easy to make and keep on hand.
+Except for today, we sip it as an elixir and extol the health benefits, which can be numerous.
+Long-simmering beef or chicken bones draws out the collagen, which in turn benefits our immune system, our hair, skin, and nails.
+It is also so easy to make and keep on hand that I wouldn’t want you paying top dollar for store bought bone broth.

 Next, I always use a couple of aromatics.
 Onions, carrots and celery are my go to’s, but you can throw in some leftover parsley, thyme, garlic or even a sweet potato.